NON-QM Loans After Bankruptcy And Foreclosure On Home Purchase

 - Only those who have been terminated or laid off from their full-time employment or had their companies shut down qualified for the FHA Back to Work Mortgage

 - The FHA Back to Work mortgage loan program did not apply to those who had other extenuating circumstances

 - Borrowers who had extenuating circumstances like business owners who had to shut their doors due to the economic collapse of 2008 did not qualify

-- Nor did it apply for those who quit their jobs earlier voluntarily because the company they were working for would eventually closed
+- Nor did it apply for those who quit their jobs earlier voluntarily because the company they were working for would eventually be closed

 - It also did not apply to those who had other extenuating circumstances such as medical illness or divorce

 - The birth of the FHA Back to Work Extenuating Circumstances due to an economic event was to shorten and waive the traditional waiting period of 2 years after bankruptcy discharge and the traditional waiting period of 3 years after a foreclosure, deed in lieu of foreclosure, and short sale